RootCellar/RootCellar/README.md

 Going for a Bachelor's Degree in Computer Science at the University of Alaska Fairbanks.

+Working in a programming internship at GVEA (August 2020 - Present)

-Interested in backend development.
+Interested in backend development and server administration.

-Using Linux full-time for school, work, and gaming.
+Using Linux full-time.

 📫 dkmarvel@alaska.edu